ZeroYuHuang/ZeroYuHuang.github.io/index.md

 I am Zeyu Huang, a PhD student (2024.01 - ) at the University of Edinburgh.
 I am very lucky to be supervised by Dr.[Ivan Titov]({{site:ivan_page}}) and Dr.[Edoardo M. Ponti]({{site.edo_page}}).

 Before that, I obtained my master's degree at the Ministry of Education (MOE) Engineering Research Center of Advanced Computer Application Technology, [Beihang University](https://ev.buaa.edu.cn/), and my engineer degree (diplôme d'ingénieur) at École Centrale de Pékin, Groupe des Écoles Centrale (France), supervised by Zhang Xiong and Wenge Rong.
 I obtained my BSc degree in Information and Computing Science from Beihang University and Centrale Pékin.

-I have board interest in Large Language Models, including *Post-training Alignment* and *Modular Large Languege Models*.
-If you are interested in my research, I am very happy to have a chat!
+I have previously worked on Model editing and Mixture-of-Experts.
+I am now broadly interested in AGI and Large Language Models (language is so important because it's the interface between Humans and AI).
+My current goal is to become a **full-stack LLM researcher**.
+If you are interested in my research, I would be pleased to chat with you!
 You can directly send the email to zeroy.huang AT gmail DOT com.

 **Hight Lights**

-- Our paper Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training as accepted by NeurIPS 2024 (spotlight) !
+- Our paper, Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training, has been accepted by NeurIPS 2024 (spotlight)!

-- Our paper Unlocking Unlocking Emergent Modularity in Large Language Models gets NAACL 2024 Outstanding paper award!
+- Our paper, Unlocking Emergent Modularity in Large Language Models, gets the NAACL 2024 Outstanding Paper award!

 - Happy to start my PhD at UoE!